plebnet-dev/website/src/content/post/events.md

 Date: Dec 19, 2023, 6:00 PM PST

+This is a Members Only Event.

 Description: Nostr Q and A

 Nostr is more than social media.
 It's a censorship-resistant communications protocol that has the potential to change the Internet and maybe even the way we organize society.
 I use it to write my blog. organize a meetup, create bitcoin monthly subscriptions and shop in the bitcoin circular economy and a whole lot more.

 Join me to learn how to get onboard, ask me anything about it, and hang out.

+Created By: Blogging Bitcoin

 Location: Members-Stage